survoai/humalect-docs/docs/10-Pipelines/overview.md

 ---

 # Pipelines Overview
-## What is Pipeline?
+## What is a Pipeline?

-Pipeline is a logical entity, one level below the project.
-After selecting the cluster and the code repository on the project level, pipelines allow to select the environment and the git branch for the application deployment.
-In a pipeline, user can also enter the subdomain on which the application deployment is to be hosted.
-All the manifests like Dockerfiles, YAMLs and environment variables can be edited in a pipeline.
+A pipeline is a logical entity, one level below the project.
+After selecting the cluster and the code repository on the project level, pipelines allow the selection of the environment and the git branch for the application deployment.
+In a pipeline, the user can also enter the subdomain on which the application deployment is to be hosted.
+All the manifests like Dockerfiles, YAMLs, and environment variables can be edited in a pipeline.

 ![pipelines-overview](./../../static/img/pipelines-overview.png)